rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W6.md

 LR grammars are _more expressive_ than LL grammars:

 - They can handle left-recursive (and right-recursive) grammars (i.e. virtually all programming languages)
-- They make it easier to express programming language syntaxt (e.g. no left factoring)
+- They make it easier to express programming language syntax (e.g. no left factoring)

-The most common technqiue are **Shift-Reduce parsers:**
+The most common technique are **Shift-Reduce parsers:**

 - Work bottom up instead of top down
 - Construct the right-most derivation of a program in the grammar